drawbuildplay/blog/content/blog/diy-outdoor-lighting.md

 +++
 categories = ["home decor"]
 date = "2019-02-22T00:00:00-05:00"
-description = "Installing DIY outdoor landscape lighting around your home is simpler than you think.
-DIY your outdoor landscape lighting today in 6 simple steps.
+description = "Installing DIY decorative outdoor lighting around your home is simpler than you think.
+DIY your outdoor landscape lighting today in 6 simple steps for your front yard or back yard.
 My home setup cost less than $500 all up, compared to professional installers who charge about $2,000 - $3,000 for a similar installation. " title = "DIY Outdoor Landscape Lighting"
 [images]
 name = "DIY Outdoor Landscape Lighting" src = "/uploads/outdoor_lighting.jpeg"
 [[pins]]
-pin_description = "DIY Outdoor Landscape Lighting in 6 simple steps is so easy and cheap to do.
-Landscape Lighting that will be the envy of your neighbors. #diy #landscapelighting #outdoorlighting #outdoorliving #lighting #frontyardappeal #curbappeal" pin_image = "/uploads/savemoneyonoutdoorlighting.png" [[pins]] pin_description = "DIY Outdoor Landscape Lighting in 6 simple steps is so easy and cheap to do.
-Landscape Lighting that will be the envy of your neighbors. #diy #landscapelighting #outdoorlighting #outdoorliving #lighting #frontyardappeal #curbappeal" pin_image = "/uploads/DIYLighting.png"
+pin_description = "Decorative Outdoor Lighting that looks great during the day, and shines even greater at night.
+This decorative outdoor lighting will accent your house and vastly improve your curb appeal in the evening." pin_image = "/uploads/decorative-outdoor-lighting.png" [[pins]] pin_description = "DIY Lights in backyard to brighten up your backyard features.
+Install these lights in your backyard under a tree, along the fence line, or against accent pillars along your house to increase your curb appeal." pin_image = "/uploads/lights-in-backyard.png"
 [[pins]]
 pin_description = "DIY Outdoor Landscape Lighting in 6 simple steps is so easy and cheap to do.
 Landscape Lighting that will be the envy of your neighbors. #diy #landscapelighting #outdoorlighting #outdoorliving #lighting #frontyardappeal #curbappeal" pin_image = "/uploads/DIY Landscape Lighting in 6 Simple Steps.png"